 As is the case with natural disasters, the hardest-hit sectors are the most vulnerable.
 For those who work in the informal economy and depend on a daily income to provide for their families, remote work and paid time off are not options.
 Market vendors, field workers, factory workers, and other day laborers can no longer do their jobs and do not have savings or social safety nets to fall back on.
 Farmers and fishers have been greatly affected; they can no longer sell their goods, supplies are either too expensive or unavailable, and many are facing harassment from the local police as they venture outside to maintain their crops and livestock.
 In Barra de Santiago, people who depend on tourism are struggling to make ends meet.
 Without the ability to work, the food security of thousands of community members is at risk.

 Human rights abuses and corruption seem to be on the rise.
 In El Salvador, quarantine centers have been opened, but many lack food, water, basic sanitation, and adequate medical care.
 We’ve heard reports of local officials registering only members of their own party for government relief programs.
-Reports are coming in of increased militarization and abuse by local police, denying citizens access to vital activities such as cattle grazing and tending agricultural fields.
+News is coming in of increased militarization and arbitrary detention by local police, denying citizens access to vital activities such as cattle grazing and tending agricultural fields.
 Due to close quarters, economic uncertainty, and frustration with this difficult situation, domestic violence is expected to increase, and women will have limited access to seek help.
 Children are especially vulnerable as they can no longer rely on school lunches – a vital part of their daily food intake – and their education has been suspended indefinitely.

 - Use community radio (Radio Mangle) to inform over 200 communities about the virus and the measures in place to reduce impact, battling the rampant misinformation spreading in the region so people can make educated decisions during this chaotic and confusing time.